 They should include latex gloves, tweezers, plenty of bandages, pain killers, anti-diarrheals, sutures, needles, antiseptics, and safety pins.

 You could just eat raw forage and chunks of raw meat torn from prey – but you will end up with diarrhea and some weird parasites.
-Pack a good lightweight camping cook set in your survival backpack.
+Pack a good lightweight camping cook set (Amazon link) in your survival backpack.
 Mine also includes a folding knife/spoon/fork.

 Change of Clothes